Wells Fargo beats appeal over voided Money Store verdict

 Borrowers accused The Money Store and HomEq of improperly charging late fees, after their loans had gone into default.

-A Manhattan jury held Wells Fargo liable in December 2014.
-The San Francisco-based bank faced possible liability because of various mergers, including its 2008 purchase of Wachovia Corp.
+A jury in Manhattan held Wells Fargo liable in December 2014.
+The San Francisco-based bank had faced liability on the claims because of various mergers, including its 2008 purchase of Wachovia Corp.

+Daniel Pollack, the lead trial lawyer for Wells Fargo in the case, said he was pleased with the result, and referred further inquiries to the bank.
+Wells Fargo had no immediate comment.

-In voiding the verdict and decertifying the class action, Koeltl in May 2015 found no proof that the defendants had a contractual relationship, known as privity, with plaintiffs whose loans they serviced but did not originate.
+In voiding the verdict and taking the "drastic step" of decertifying the class action, Koeltl in May 2015 found no proof that the defendants had a contractual relationship, known as privity, with plaintiffs whose loans they serviced but did not originate.

+The plaintiffs appealed, saying the class was properly certified, and citing their constitutional right to a jury trial under the 7th Amendment.

-Writing for the appeals court, Circuit Judge Dennis Jacobs said Koeltl had discretion to decertify the class action, given that his conclusions implicitly meant he thought the jury's findings were at least "seriously erroneous."
+But in Friday's decision, Circuit Judge Dennis Jacobs said Koeltl had discretion to decertify the class action, given that his conclusions implicitly meant he thought the Manhattan jury's findings were at least "seriously erroneous."

 Jacobs said that met a standard requiring a trial judge mulling decertification after a jury verdict to defer to jurors' factual findings unless they were "seriously erroneous," a "miscarriage of justice" or "egregious."